We care, and it shows!

 Truck accidents can cause traumatic and surgical amputations.
 A traumatic amputation is when the limb is severed by the accident itself and a surgical amputation is when the limb is so damaged that it must be surgically removed.

 Medical advances are showing significant improvement in the ability to reattach traumatically amputated limbs and prosthetics can now enable victims to walk and run.
 That’s why it’s important to act quickly to collect a large amount of money you’ll need for access to the best treatment options.
+Our amputation injury attorneys can help.

 First-degree burns often heal on their own, but the severe third and fourth-degree burns usually require skin grafts and can cause disfigurement, infections, and even life-threatening internal injuries.
 The recovery period for severe burns and be many years or even lifelong.